icaroharry/AEDS/README.md

     ```

 >>> ####3.2.4.hide():
  This method hides the field.
-Example:
+Implementation:
  >>
  >